bmorcy/Coding_Challenge/README.md

 # Coding_Challenge
-Here are my source code for Option 1: web coding challenge with Java NearbyShops
+Here are my source code for Option 1: web coding challenge with Java,

+NearbyShops,
 What is it?
 This is my project!
 It's a sample, deployable Maven 3 project to help me get your foot in the door developing with Java EE 6 on JBoss AS 7.
 This project is setup to allow me to create a compliant Java EE 6 application using struts2, tiles JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help me get my feet wet with database access in enterprise Java.